 The grounds for hiring an outside marketing firm are pretty compelling, so why wouldn’t you want to work with one?

 First, your marketer might not know your business as well as you do.
 This unfamiliarity can result in mixed messages when you explain your goals; work that doesn’t quite hit the mark; and ultimately, poor results from your marketing investment.

 At Story Block, we make sure that the onboarding process involves actually getting to know our new clients, so their marketing results match the company’s personality while reaching business goals.

 Another reason companies might shy away from hiring an outside firm: They want their marketing department to be accessible at all times.
 There’s certainly something to be said for walking into your marketing director’s office and having a chat about an in-progress project.
 And anyone who’s waited on an email-chain response for days or weeks can testify that the bigger a project is, the slower it sometimes moves.

 This is a big decision.
 A wrong step in either direction can cost you dearly.
 So take your time, talk to as many people as you can – including marketing firms – and be sure you have the full picture before you commit.

-It's free and will let you know once and for all if you're killing it or falling behind.
+Download our FREE Marketing Audit.
+It will let you know once and for all where you're killing it or where falling behind.